Follow Us On Facebook Follow us On Twitter Follow Us On YouTube Follow Us On Flickr

 Mrs. Gisclair also holds a Master of Music from Penn State University where she presented a Master’s Lecture Thesis on the songs of Norwegian composer Edvard Grieg.
 At Penn State, she took on the roles of Rosalinde in Die Fledermaus, the Security Officer in Milton Grainger’s The Proposal and Sophie in scenes from Der Rosenkavalier.
 In spring 2007, Lauren had the privilege to perform in the world premiere of the opera Chicken Little (by Trinkley and Charnesky) as the title character.

-In the fall of 2009, Lauren joined the cast of Hansel and Gretel as Gretel with MetroPelican Opera Education.
-Besides entertaining at parties, weddings, and on the opera and musical theatre stage, Lauren maintains a busy schedule as a teacher at The New Orleans Jewish Day School and a voice and piano teacher in the New Orleans area.
+In the fall of 2009, Lauren joined the cast of Hansel and Gretel as Gretel with MetroPelican Opera Education with the New Orleans Opera Association.
+Besides entertaining at parties, weddings, and on the opera and musical theatre stage, Lauren maintains a busy schedule as a teacher at the Jewish Community Day School and a voice teacher in the New Orleans area.

 Mary Penick Akin